-The NPS would evaluate sites and programs nominated for inclusion in the network for their
+The NPS would evaluate sites and programs nominated for inclusion in the network for their association to the life of Cesar Chavez and the farm labor movement.

 Elements of the network, such as historical sites and museums, would continue to be owned and managed by their respective public and private owners.
 The NPS would administer the program which would focus on: